MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ResumeRehearsingCount** – Count of how many times user clicked on resume rehearsal.

-- **Sessionid** - This is speech frontdoor session id.
+- **Sessionid** - This is speech frontdoor session ID.
 This is used to debug service logs.

 - **SlideshowViewLoadTime** – Time taken by slideshow to load.